andyfucheng/DCF-valuation/README.md

 ## P/E ratio
 Before entering the DCF valuation model, I want to introduce a basic but powerful and common valuation indicators named P/E ratio.
 This method simply divide the stock price with the company's earnings per share given a specific period like the past 1 year.
 P/E ratio can also be interpreted as the money investors will pay per share for $1 of earnings.
 Two types of P/E ratios, forward and trailing P/E , are commonly used in practice.
 ### Forward P/E ratio
 The forward P/E ratio makes use of the company's futre earnings guidance rather historical figures.
-To
+Using yfinance library in python, we can easily obtain the trailing P/E ratio by running following code.
 ```
 def forward_pe(symbol):
     ticker = yf.Ticker(symbol)